GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
-So the whole process is two steps forward and one step back.
+> ### Beauty is more important in computing than anywhere else in technology because software is so complicated.
+Beauty is the ultimate defense against complexity.
 >
-> ~ *Fred Brooks*
+> ~ *David Gelernter*

 ---
 ## 🏎 Quick Facts